Parole termination resources

 How will CHNV newcomers know if their parole status has been terminated?

-The March 25 public notice serves as notice of the termination of parole status for those who arrived through CHNV and if their primary status is humanitarian parole.
-DHS will also provide individual notice to each parolee through their USCIS online account.
+On March 25, the Department of Homeland Security (DHS) announced the decision to terminate the humanitarian parole status for people sponsored through the CHNV program.
+This public notice serves as notice of the termination of parole status for those who arrived through CHNV and if their primary status is humanitarian parole.
+DHS also provided individual notices to each parolee through their USCIS account.

 How will CHNV newcomers know if they can stay in the U.S.?